Returning to Work

 • Treat them the same as those off work for physical illnesses (cards, flowers, etc.)

-• Ask them what they would like communicated to their co-workers (prevent gossip)
+• Ask them what they would like communicated to their co-workers (to prevent gossip)

 Leader